Xilinx/inference-server/docs/kserve.rst

 Get or build the AMD Inference Server Image
 -------------------------------------------

-To use with KServe, you will need to pull or :ref:`build the deployment container <docker:Build the deployment Docker image>`.
+To use with KServe, you will need a :ref:`deployment image <deployment:Deployment image>`.
 Once you have it somewhere, make sure you can use ``docker pull <image>`` on all the nodes in the Kubernetes cluster to get the image.

 Start an inference service